A Complete Equational Presentation of Qudit Circuits via Polycontrolled PROPs: Details of the Gray-code lifts

+At level \(p+1\), the modes split into \(d\) consecutive blocks of size \(d^{m+p}\); the previous lift is placed on each block and mirrored when the new leading digit is odd.
+The selected lift does the same, but starts from one chosen copy of \(C\) and identities elsewhere.

-The next lemma isolates the combinatorial feature of Gray order that makes GrayLift correct: fixing a prefix produces a contiguous block of indices, and within that block the last digit runs either forward or backward.
+The next lemma isolates the combinatorial feature that makes the lifts correct: fixing a prefix produces a contiguous block of indices, and within that block the last digit runs either forward or backward.